Home » SQL Interview Questions and Answers

 The EXPLAIN ANALYZE command provides more detailed information and also executes the query, so it can be slower than the EXPLAIN command.

-You May Also Like : DBMS Interview Questions and Answers
+You May Also Like : DevOps Interview Questions and Answers

 24. What is a common table expression (CTE) and how do you use it in a SELECT statement?